-Businesses are being asked to do more to respect human rights in accordance with the UN Guiding Principles.
-The Corporate Human Rights Benchmark has created a race to the top and governments are enacting domestic legislation like the Modern Slavery Act and the Non Financial Reporting Regulations to force businesses to make changes.
+We make business and donors leaders in addressing modern slavery and human rights issues.
+The SDGs have made combatting slavery a priority.
+The UN Guiding Principles require action.
+The Corporate Human Rights Benchmark has created a race to the top.
+Jurisdictional creep of legislation like the Modern Slavery Act and the Non Financial Reporting Regulations are to forcing businesses to make changes.
 Investors, NGOs and millennial are holding businesses to account.
-We help you navigate these poly-centric governance requirements so you obtain external credit for your actions and are seen as a leader in your peer group.
+We help donors and businesses respond to these challenges as LEADERS at pace they can manage.

 Provision of remedy is the 'forgotten third pillar' of the UN Guiding Principles.
-It is a priority focus in Cerno, because many of us are ADR experts.
+It is a priority focus in Cerno because many of us are ADR experts.
+We have mediated major disputes and designed grievance mechanisms in complex contexts.
 We know that providing communities and workers with effective remedy is not only right, but good business practice.
 It leads to a stronger social licence to operate and a more content workforce.
-This makes for more secure and profitable supply chains.
-We know how to achieve mediated and facilitated solutions to community grievances and the establishment of stakeholder operational grievance mechanisms in supply chains.
+We can help improve the state justice system and design corporate remedy strategies and operational grievance mechanisms.

 SERVICES FOR BUSINESSES:

-Risk Assessments: Once your strategy is in place, our experts know how to map country and sectoral risks of human rights/modern slavery against your business model, policies, and processes so you have an accurate understanding of your risks.
+Risk Assessments: You should start by doing a risk assessment to work out if there is a risk of modern slavery/human rights abuses in your business or supply chain.
+We know how to map country and sectoral risks of human rights/modern slavery against your business model, policies, and processes so you have an accurate understanding of your risks.
 We don't impose our systems, instead we adjust our risk assessment methodology to your needs so it is proportionate and aligns with your existing risk systems.

-Due diligence: We do not undertake 'audits'.
-Instead our due diligence team take a 360 degree approach to due diligence by relying on a multi-disciplinary investigator team, interaction with local stakeholders, and feedback directly from workers through technology.
+Due diligence: Part of monitoring and evaluating is doing due diligence, ultimately you should go out into your business and see whether what you've tried to change is happening.
+Not by sending out questionnaires to factory owners from your desk.
+We do not undertake 'audits'.
+Instead we take 360 degree approach to due diligence by relying on a multi-disciplinary investigator team, interaction with local stakeholders, and feedback directly from workers through technology.
+This need not be expensive, we find solutions to meet your needs.

-Communication: We help you communicate with your internal and external stakeholders on issues of human rights and modern slavery to ensure approval and enhance your reputation.
+Communication: We have a partnership with a trusted strategic communication company, which can help you communicate with your internal and external stakeholders on issues of human rights and modern slavery to ensure approval and enhance your reputation.

 SERVICES FOR DONORS: